 The theme of the 15th National Rural Health Conference is:

-The 15th Conference, in Hobart, 24-27 March 2019, will focus on the achievements of the past and the very bright future for rural and remote health in Australia.
+The 15th Conference, in Hobart, 24-27 March 2019, will focus on the achievements of the past and ways of working together for a better future for rural and remote health in Australia.

 Speaking at the inaugural breakfast of the Parliamentary Friends of Rural and Remote Health, the newly elected Chair of the National Rural Health Alliance, Tanya Lehmann, called on political leaders to do better.